 Andrew Muir is a successful business leader, entrepreneur and philanthropist, who as CEO of The Good Guys led his family’s business to become Australia’s leading household appliances and electronics retailer.

 In 2016, Andrew stepped away from his role as Executive Chairman of The Good Guys when JB Hi-Fi acquired the business and today devotes his time to business interests including Best Friends Pet Care and Momatu, and his roles in the community as Director of The Good Foundation and Board Director at Essendon Football Club.

 2007 – Present

-Today Best Friends Pet Care Centres can be found along the east coast of Australia in Victoria, Canberra and Queensland.
+Today Best Friends Pet Care Centres can be found along the east coast of Australia in Victoria, New South Wales, the ACT and Queensland.
 Andrew is actively involved in the business, the development of the brand, and its continued expansion across Australia.

 2016 – Present